Wondering what to do in Belfast, Northern Ireland? Look no further; we’ve packed all the best things to do in Belfast

 It is entirely free to do this beautiful walk, so if you are wondering what to see in Belfast on a budget, this walk is a safe bet!

 Address: 1 Olympic Way, Queen’s Road, Belfast BT3 9EP

 7. A traditional Irish pub crawl – for some Irish pub culture

 It wouldn’t be right to visit Belfast and leave out the best pubs Irish pubs Belfast has to offer.
 Why not do them all in one night!?

 Our suggested pub crawl would consist of The Points, The Crown Liquor Saloon, the Art Deco-inspired Robinson’s, Madden’s, Kelly’s Cellars, White’s Tavern, McHugh’s, The Harp Bar, The Duke of York, and The Dirty Onion.

 Read more about our suggested traditional pub crawl here: The Belfast Pub Crawl.

 Address: 12-18, Bradbury Pl, Belfast BT7 1RS

-6. Divis and the Black Mountain walk – for a unique view of the city from the ridge trail
+6. Divis and the Black Mountain walk – one of the best things to do in Belfast

 If you are looking to find the best view of the city, look no further than Divis Mountain and Black Mountain.
 These imposing mountains rest in the heart of the Belfast Hills, which provide a backdrop to the city skyline.